charlesunknown/CybersecurityandDataPrivacy/Phase 3/auth_test_report.md

 Example format:

+	Can't see all users without using api links.
     Can’t delete resource without accessing by a reservation with it (which then fails) Can’t delete Reserver (no access to list of users) Cannot remove reservation